AriFordsham/GHCWiki/commentary/compiler/code-gen.md

 ## Tickets

-See the ~"code generation" keyword.
+See the ~"code generation" label.